Sustainability Data

 Environmental conservation

-● In 2022, we supported the “Aim for Zero CO2 Challenge!” sponsored by Kyoto Prefecture and aimed at elementary school students to get them thinking about global warming prevention.
+● Since 2022, we have been supporting the “Aim for Zero CO2 Challenge!” sponsored by Kyoto Prefecture and aimed at elementary school students to get them thinking about global warming prevention.

-● In 2022, in collaboration with the Lake Biwa Museum of Shiga Prefecture and Seian University of Art and Design, we produced game-based teaching materials for children on the theme of biodiversity.
+● In 2022, in collaboration with the Lake Biwa Museum of Shiga Prefecture and Seian University of Art and Design, we have taught children about biodiversity by producing game-based teaching materials and holding workshops.

-● In 2018, we signed an “agreement on preserving forest uses,” and we are cooperating in advancing functions of forests that benefit the public good, such as by promoting the “Kyoto Model Forest program.”
+● In 2017, we signed an agreement on using and preserving forests, and we are cooperating in advancing functions of forests that benefit the public good, such as by promoting the “Kyoto Model Forest program.”

-● Since 2018, we are participating in the “Kyoto Life and Culture Collaborative Rejuvenation Project” promoted by the City of Kyoto.
-We are promoting the cultivation of endangered rare plants by planting garden beds at our Head Office location (in Kyoto).
+● Since 2018, we have been participating in the “Kyoto Life and Culture Collaborative Rejuvenation Project” run by the city of Kyoto.
+We are promoting the cultivation of endangered rare plants by planting garden beds at our head office in Kyoto.

 Support for the development of the next generation and education

-● Since 2021, we assigned a “Meister CEO of High School” to Hikone Technical High School, an accredited school under the “Meister System” of the Ministry of Education, Culture, Sports, Science, and Technology.
+● Since 2021, we have been dispatching our engineers as technical CEOs to Hikone Technical High School, an accredited school under the “Meister System” of the Ministry of Education, Culture, Sports, Science, and Technology.

 ● Since 2009, we have been providing educational support for elementary school students through Manufacturing Workshop Learning at the Kyoto Manufacturing Hall of Fame.

-● We will be actively involved in human resource development based on a comprehensive cooperation agreement with Kyoto University of Advanced Science.
+● We are actively involved in human resource development based on a comprehensive cooperation agreement with Kyoto University of Advanced Science.

 ● We have signed an agreement with Kyoto Institute of Technology for comprehensive technology exchange and are working to solve problems in the local community through implementation of technology within society.